johnnyman727/websocket-neopixels/README.md

 Then, make sure you [install the Neopixels firmware](https://github.com/tessel/neopixels#installation) on your Tessel.
 Note that I have [a PR open](https://github.com/tessel/firmware/pull/71) to merge Neopixels support into the official firmware build but it hasn't landed at the time of this writing.

-Power your Neopixels and plug the data pin into G4 on Tessel.
+[Power your Neopixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/power)(mine is just a small ring so I powered it with Tessel, PWR into VIN and GND into GND) and plug the data pin into G4 on Tessel.

 ## Usage

 `server.js` is a 30 line server that you'll run on Tessel.
 It simply opens a websocket server, parses any incoming streams, and routes the animation to the Neopixels.

-Make sure your Tessel is connected to WiFi (`tessel wifi -n SSID -p PASS`) before running the script.
+Make sure your Tessel is connected to the same WiFi network as your PC (`tessel wifi -n SSID -p PASS`) before running the script.
 I didn't add any re/connect functionality to this example.

 Once connected to wifi, run it with `tessel run server.js`.
 ```.js